Badgerati/Fogg/README.md

 Now, while this does seem a little big at first, it's actually fairly simple; so let's look at each section.

-### DSC
+### Provisioners

-First, we'll look at the `dsc` section.
-This section is fairly straightforward, it's a key-value map of paths to PowerShell Desired State Configuration scritps.
+First, we'll look at the `provisioners` section.
+This section is a key-value map of paths to PowerShell Desired State Configuration or Custom scripts.
 If a path is invalid Fogg will fail.
-The names (`remoting` and `web`) are used in the `vms` section to specify which DSC scripts need to be run for provisioning.
+The names (`remoting` and `web`) are used in the `vms` section to specify which provisioning scripts need to be run for provisioning.

+For example, the provisioner of `"web": "dsc: .\\WebServer.ps1"` is called `web`, will provision via `PowerShell DSC` using the `.\WebServer.ps1` script.
+Other than `dsc` you can also use a `custom` provisioner type which will allow you to use your own PS1/BAT scripts.

 ### OS